antlr/antlr4/doc/options.md

 WS:              [ ]+ -> skip;
 ```

-Matches the following sequence of words:
+matches words such as the following:

 ```
 abcXYZ äéöüßÄÉÖÜß àâæçÙÛÜŸ ćčđĐŠŽ àèéÌÒÙ áéÚÜ¡¿ αβγΧΨΩ абвЭЮЯ
 ```

 ANTLR considers only one-length chars in all cases.
 For instance, german lower `ß` is not treated as upper `ss` and vice versa.

+The mechanism works by automatically transforming grammar references to characters to there upper/lower case equivalent; e.g., `a` to `[aA]`.
+This means that you do not need to convert your input characters to uppercase--token text will be as it appears in the input stream.

 ## Rule Options